ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 <a name="predefined-contexts" />
 #### 2.2.13 Adding predefined contexts

-The JavaScript Tracker comes with three predefined contexts which you can automatically add to every event you send.
+The JavaScript Tracker comes with four predefined contexts which you can automatically add to every event you send.
 To enable them, simply add them to the `contexts` field of the argmap as above.

 <a name="webPage" />
 ##### 2.2.13.1 webPage context